k3larra/CosmK3/Readme.txt

  * Datastream 0 counts and writes number of successful updates from Arduino to Cosm
  * Datastream 1 counts number of failure while updating Cosm from Arduino
  * Datastream 2 is written from Arduino to Cosm and used for sending Arduino status to Cosm
- * Datastream 3 is read by Arduino from Cosm and is intended to use for sending commands from Cosm to Arduino
+ * Datastream 3 is read by Arduino from Cosm and is intended to use for sending commands from Cosm to Arduino, The command is reset on cosm i every reading
  * Datastream 4 is written from Arduino to Cosm and used for sending sensor data to Cosm
  * Datastream 5 is written from Arduino to Cosm and used for sending sensor data to Cosm

- Tested with Arduino UNO,Duemillanove
+ Tested with Arduino UNO,Duemillanove and Arduino 1.0.1 This code, is tested with the official Arduino Ethernet shield. v1.1 rewrote reading command so it always clears commands (sets to 0) every time its read from cosm.
-  This code, is tested with the official Arduino Ethernet shield. v1.0 rewrote most of Cosm functions cleand out unesesary code ad converted to library
+	reading intervall changed to 5 seconds. v1.0 rewrote most of Cosm functions cleand out unesesary code ad converted to library

 Implemented Methods
 ---